ixnel1337/discord-massban/README.md

 ## Tip
 Try to make pause between testing.
 Any more than that will result in the hoster of the tool discord to lag or be rate limited for 30 mins - 2hrs ;)

+## Pull Requests
+Pull requests are welcome, just do it